 Palliative care – the management of pain caused by symptoms – is a critical part of treatment for many mesothelioma patients.
 As the malignant mesothelioma grows and spreads, patients may experience worsening symptoms and pain.
-These side effects may also be a result previous treatment or muscle atrophy due to inactivity.
+These side effects may also be a result of previous treatment or muscle atrophy due to inactivity.

-When patients are diagnosed with more advanced mesothelioma (Stage 3 or Stage 4), there will likely be few if any curative treatment options available to them.
+When patients are diagnosed with more advanced mesothelioma (Stage 3 or Stage 4), there will likely be few, if any, curative treatment options available to them.
 Instead, doctors will often recommend a palliative treatment plan focusing on mesothelioma symptom management.
 Rather than attempting to cure the cancer, palliative care will emphasize improving quality of life.

 Palliative Care Benefits

 Mesothelioma patients who receive palliative treatment will likely experience several big benefits.
 In fact, studies have shown that starting palliative care early, alongside standard cancer therapy, can improve outcomes and even lead to improved survival rates.